 Hoabinhians – The Ancient Indigenous Group of Vietnam and Malaysia

 The Hoabinhians were a mesolithic group of people who dominated Vietnam and the rest of South East Asia from 10,000 BC until perhaps 2000 BC.
 They were replaced by the ancestors of contemporary SE Asians.
 The name ‘Hoabinhians’ is derived from Vietnam’s Hòa Bình district, where French archaeologists studied the ancient people’s stone artifacts and cave refuse.

-Many modern SE Asian peoples share some ancestry with the the Hoabinhians, including many of the different ethnic groups in Vietnam (the Kinh being a notable exception; Liu et al 2020).
-Ancient genetic samples from the Hoabinh culture suggest that the Hoabinhians are most closely related to Asian ethnic minorities like the Malaysian Semang people and Thai Sakai people, and Andaman Island peoples in India.
+Many modern SE Asian peoples share a little ancestry with the the Hoabinhians, including many of the different ethnic groups in Vietnam (the Kinh being a notable exception; Liu et al 2020).
+Ancient genetic samples from the Hoabinh culture suggest that the Hoabinhians are most closely related to Asian ethnic minorities like the Malaysian Semang people and Thai Sakai people, and the Andaman Island peoples in India.

 Blench RM.
 2017.
 “Origins of ethnolinguistic identity in Southeast Asia”.
 In: Habu J, Lape PV, Olsen JW, editors.
 “Handbook of East and Southeast Asian Archaeology.”
 New York: Springer Nature. p.
 733–753.

 Dang Liu, Nguyen Thuy Duong, Nguyen Dang Ton, Nguyen Van Phong, Brigitte Pakendorf, Nong Van Hai, Mark Stoneking, 2020.
 “Extensive Ethnolinguistic Diversity in Vietnam Reflects Multiple Sources of Genetic Diversity”, Molecular Biology and Evolution, 37(9):2503-2519, DOI: 10.1093/molbev/msaa099